Disney ChannelNicky Nelson/WENN.com

 ABCAdriana M. Barraza/WENN.com

-Alyssa Milano has become a well-intentioned but occasionally controversial activist, and she's remembered for a ton of leading roles on beloved television shows including Melrose Place, Charmed, and Who's The Boss?.
-Her starring role on Who's The Boss> came to her when she was only twelve, and she had already been a working actress for four years at that point.
+Alyssa Milano has become a well-intentioned but occasionally controversial activist, and she's remembered for a ton of leading roles on beloved television shows including Melrose Place, Charmed, and Who's The Boss?
+Her starring role on Who's The Boss? came to her when she was only 12, and she had already been a working actress for four years at that point.
 This is the poster child for child actresses with staying power.

 Hilary Duff's iconic Disney Channel show Lizzie McGuire was a victim of Disney's 65 episode rule, in which all shows had to be canceled after 65 episodes.
-That rule ended in the early '00s with Kim Possible, but it's so sad to think of how long Lizzie McGuire could have continued, even after its feature-length film ending.
-The tween icon is still killing the game and has more than a handful of iconic roles under her belt.
+That rule ended in the early '00s with Kim Possible, and thankfully, Hilary has just revealed that the iconic show is getting rebooted in 2020.
+As well as that, Hilary has recently starred in a new Sharon Tate movie as the leading lady herself, all while having two kids.

 20th Century FoxWENN.com

 Does Macaulay Culkin still act?
 No, seriously.
 What is he up to?
-Last I heard, the Home Alone star had broken up with Mila Kunis, started a pizza-themed comedy rock band, and turned down a leading role in The Big Bang Theory
+The Home Alone star has had a ridiculously long relationship with with Mila Kunis, started a pizza-themed comedy rock band, and turned down a leading role in The Big Bang Theory because he wasn't feeling it.
+He's done roughly ten projects since coming back from his acting hiatus in 2003, and now he's all loved up with Brenda Song from The Suite Life Of Zack and Cody.

 Mark-Paul Gosselaar is still hot.
-He was hot when he was 15 and we were like seven during Saved By The Bell, and he's hot now as a forty-something.
-He decided to pursue acting full-time during the Saved By The Bell primetime follow-up series, and after a short dry spell, his starring role on NYPD Blue jump-started his adult career, and he's had steady work in television ever since.
+He was hot when he was 15 and we were like, seven during Saved By The Bell, and he's hot now as a forty-something year old.
+He decided to pursue acting full-time during the Saved By The Bell primetime follow-up series, and after a short dry spell, his starring role on NYPD Blue jump-started his adult career and he's had steady/not-so-impressive work on television ever since.

 The Reigning Queen of California reclaimed her throne when she decided to join the reboot of The Hills in 2018, but Mischa Barton is more than just Marissa Cooper.
 She got her start at age nine, and she appeared in the acclaimed film The Sixth Sense only four years later.
 Even when she's been going through it personally, she's continued to act in high-profile roles... and Dancing With The Stars.

 Neil Patrick Harris has been on Broadway, has the most envy-inducing family in America, and was the first openly gay man to host the Oscars.
 Before portraying Barney Stinson or Count Olaf, Neil was the title character in Doogie Howser, MD, a show about a boy-genius doctor.
-The series ran for almost one hundred episodes on primetime, and it's super impressive that a fifteen-year-old (who would end the show as a twenty-year-old) could be the face of such a massive series without totally burning out.
+The series ran for almost one hundred episodes on Primetime, and it's super impressive that a 15-year-old (who would end the show as a 20-year-old) could be the face of such a massive series without totally burning out.

 No one really thinks of Leonardo DiCaprio as a child actor.
-Honestly, it seems like most people think of him as that guy who finally won an Academy Award, but a child actor he was.
+Honestly, it seems like most people think of him as that guy who finally won an Academy Award.
+Still, a child actor he was.
 He was fired from his first job at the age of five for being disruptive, which is fair because he was five.
-By fourteen, he had gotten it together and was appearing on The New Lassie.
+By 14, he got it together and started appearing on The New Lassie.
 And yes, that was about Lassie the dog.
+Now, he's the biggest Hollywood actor arguably ever and has gotten a shoutout on a Taylor Swift album.
+That's success to us.

 Kyle Massey rode the That's So Raven train for a long time.
-From age twelve until age seventeen he played Corey Baxter on Raven and it's Kyle-centric spin-off Corey In The House, but has not returned for the original series' reboot Raven's Home.
-He was a main voice role on Fish Hooks for the Disney channel from 2010 to 2014, but he hasn't done much since exempting a brief stint on DWTS.
+From age 12 until age 17 he played Corey Baxter on Raven and it's Kyle-centric spin-off Corey In The House, but has not returned for the original series' reboot Raven's Home.
+He was the main voice role on Fish Hooks for the Disney channel from 2010 to 2014, and the last people heard of him was when he was accused of sending sexually explicit messages to a miner in 2019.
+Yikes.
+He also likes to comment on Justin Bieber's photos like they're friends a lot — just an observation.

-Nicholas Hoult was a troubled teen heartthrob on Skins UK, but before that, he was a twelve-year-old kid acting alongside a troubled heartthrob (Hugh Grant) in About A Boy.
-His career has yet to faulter, with an appearence as recently as 2018 in an Oscar-nominated film, The Fvaourite.
+Nicholas Hoult was a troubled teen heartthrob on Skins UK, but before that, he was a 12-year-old kid acting alongside a troubled heartthrob (Hugh Grant) in About A Boy.
+His career has yet to faulter, with an appearence in the 2018 Oscar-nominated film, The Favorite.
 The Brit has also portrayed J. D. Salinger and Nikola Tesla since becoming a full-fledged adult.
+His latest movie, Dark Phoenix came out in 2019.

 Buena Vista PicturesWENN.com

 Alexa Vega now goes by Alexa PenaVega, which isn't the only thing that has changed since her Spy Kids days.
-She's also appeared on Dancing With The Stars (honestly, we're shocked there have only been three DWTS contestants so far), had a baby with another on the way, and has been in a lot of mediocre action films.
+She's also appeared on Dancing With The Stars (honestly, we're shocked there have only been three DWTS contestants so far), has had two babies, and has been in a lot of mediocre action films.
 Nothing can live up to the majesty of Spy Kids and the Thumb Thumbs.

 Warner Bros.
 PicturesOscar Gonzalez/WENN.com

 Freddie Highmore was the smallest child to ever exist, full stop.
 Look at his giant eyes!
 His tiny head!
 His floppy ears!
-Never has a child looked more like a child than Freddie playing Charlie in Charlie And The Chocolate Factory when he was twelve-years-old.
+Never has a child looked more like a child than Freddie playing Charlie in Charlie And The Chocolate Factory when he was 12-years-old.
 I would believe he was seven.
-The British actor went full creepy as Norman Bates in the acclaimed series Bates Motel and plays an autistic doctor on The Good Doctor.
+The British actor went full creepy as Norman Bates in the acclaimed series Bates Motel and he most recently plays an autistic doctor on The Good Doctor.

 20th Century FoxFayesVision/WENN.com

 Alyson Stoner never got her time as a *star* on Disney Channel, and we're still pressed about it.
 It's up there on the list of Disney injustices along with never giving Drew Seeley his own musical and allowing Bizzardvaark to become a thing.
-In 2003, a ten-year-old Alyson had her first big movie role in Cheaper By The Dozen, and the actress has also had a thriving career as a backup dancer.
+In 2003, a 10-year-old Alyson had her first big movie role in Cheaper By The Dozen, and the actress also had a thriving career as a backup dancer.
+Now, she voices animated projects and recently joined Missy Elliot on stage to recreate their 2002 "Work It" dance routine at the 2019 VMAs.

 New Line CinemaApega/WENN.com